Publicizing a Town-Wide

 Some people are not on Facebook.
 Almost nobody outside your town

 follows your town's page.
+Only a fraction of your town's residents follow your town's page.
 There are other fallacies with that

-assumption, but these two are obvious and rather fatal.
+assumption, but these few are obvious and rather fatal.

 places on social media.
 (I believe this is true about